Thursday, June 16, 2011

 ou will find four videos this week.

-The following video slide show--available, too, as a podcast--covers material assigned for this week's reading in the graphic novel, American Born Chinese.
-Try to look at the pages mentioned as the presentation moves from slide to slide from page to page:
+The following video slide show covers material assigned for reading in the graphic novel, American Born Chinese.
+Try to look at the pages mentioned as the presentation moves from slide to slide from page to page.

 I created a slide-show video about Where The Wild Things Are for your enjoyment--a question about this book could find its way into your final exam, so give the video a look.